 - seek help from the Computer Science Student’s Association (CSSA), who are really keen to help students with things like setting up computers

 We could deal with this by forbidding all external libraries (i.e. only allowing you to use p5, but nothing else), but this imposes limits on your creativity, and we don’t want to do that.
-Instead, you can use whatever libraries/browser features you like, as long as your sketch works in Chrome/Chromium on the lab machines when accessed as part of the COMP1720 showcase.
+Instead, you can use whatever libraries/browser features you like, as long as your sketch works in Chrome/Chromium on the lab machines when accessed as part of the test URL for that assessment item.

 We’ll give you plenty of training on how to build and test that your software works reliably in the lab environment, but it’s ultimately your responsibility.
-“But it works on my machine” is never an acceptable excuse—you’ll be marked on the way it works on the lab machines.
+“But it works on my machine” is never an acceptable excuse—you’ll be marked on the way it works using the test URL on Chrome/Chromium the lab machines.
 If there are any disputes, the course convenor’s decision is final.